-The Bachelor of Business Administration (BBA) is offered in the traditional and adult degree formats focusing on a broad understanding of business with a focus in one area of study.
-Students graduating with a BBA degree from the traditional program will concentrate in one of seven areas: Accounting, Finance, Management, Marketing, Entrepreneurship, Healthcare Administration or Human Resource Management.
-Students graduating with a BBA degree from the adult degree program will concentrate in one of three areas: Management, Human Resource Management, or Healthcare Administration.
+The Bachelor of Business Administration (BBA) is offered in the traditional, adult degree, and online formats focusing on a broad understanding of business with a specialized focus of study.
+Students graduating with a BBA degree from the traditional program will choose from eight concentration areas: Accounting, Entrepreneurship, Finance, Global Health Policy and Management, Human Resource Management, International Business, Management, or Marketing.
+Students graduating with a BBA degree from the adult degree program or online program will concentrate in one of four areas: Global Health Policy and Management, Healthcare Administration, Human Resource Management, or Management.
+Core courses are offered in all delivery formats.
+Concentrations are offered in the traditional and online format only.